septi0/UsOrchestrator/README.md

 - `{host}` - Host on which the test is executed
 - `{user}` - User defined in the configuration file
 - `{port}` - Port defined in the configuration file

+## Disclaimer

+Due to the nature of the software, commands are being executed by python using `bash` shell.
+This can be dangerous if not used properly.
+Please use with caution and make sure you tested the commands before using them in production.

+This software is provided as is, without any warranty.
+Use at your own risk.
+The author is not responsible for any damage caused by this software.

+## License

+This software is licensed under the GNU GPL v3 license.
+See the LICENSE file for more information.